andreasphil/write/README.md

 - 📋 Do your writing and copy the result to the clipboard when you're done
 - 🤝 Zero tracking and no data ever leaves the browser

+## Usage

+Find the app at <https://write.a13i.dev>.

 ## Development

-The site is a [Vue 3](https://vuejs.org) app based on my [Unbuild](https://github.com/andreasphil/unbuild) template.
+Write is a [Vue 3](https://vuejs.org) app based on the [Unbuild](https://github.com/andreasphil/unbuild) template.
 The setup doesn't use any build steps or package management.
 You'll need a HTTP server for serving the project during development, since features such as JavaScript modules are not supported by the file protocol.
 Any server will do.
 I like [`servor`](https://github.com/lukejacksonn/servor):

 ```sh
 # --browse launches a browser, --reload reloads when files change